audioscavenger/ComfyUI-Thumbnails/README.md

   - [ ] have a good night sleep

 ### WIP 1.27
-- now we load subfolders, correct image paths, images load, but no thumbnails and original widget does not auto-close
+- now we load subfolders, correct image paths, images load, but we can't close the root LoadImage widget

 ### WIP 1.26
 - added version prompt at loading time